ferrous-systems/embedded-trainings/INSTALL.md

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 ```
+For Windows users, when finishing the setup, make sure "Add path to environment variable is checked".

 ## J-Link Software and Documentation Pack